sony/nnabla-examples/speech-synthesis/WaveGlow/README.md

 ```bash
 bash scripts/prepare_dataset.sh
 ```
-This will take approximately 1 hour.
+This will take approximately 30 minutes.
 The data will be located into `./data/LJSpeech-1.1/`.
-There will be three files: `metadata_train.csv`, `metadata_valid.csv`, and `metadata_test.csv`.
-These files are used for training, validation, and test, respectively.
+There will be two files: `metadata_train.csv` and `metadata_valid.csv`.
+These files are used for training and validation, respectively.

 ## Train
 ```bash